lzynth0506/lazymonster/README.md

 # Hey yoww!

-This is my unofficial portfolio just for nonsense purposes anyway
+This is my unofficial portfolio just for nonsense purposes............

 Anyway these are my two tech-stacks that I used: